 The On-site Team is responsible for planning and executing on-site reviews for all BTCSI licensees, managing the post review remediation activities and managing the Department’s risk matrix for all licensees.
 In this role the On-site Team works very closely with the RM and R&M teams and with the key senior executive of licensee firms.

 The Financial Technology (FinTech) Department is responsible for regulation, licensing and supervision for the FinTech sector, particularly digital assets businesses and digital asset issuers.

-The Policy Development Department provides critical input in achieving the Authority's strategic goals by creating a framework that supports objectives under the Bermuda Monetary Authority Act 1969.
+The Policy Development, Strategy and International Affairs Department provides critical input in achieving the Authority's strategic goals by creating a framework that supports objectives under the Bermuda Monetary Authority Act 1969.

 Regulatory policy development transforms international developments and regulatory issues into a suite of regulatory instruments, such as laws, regulations, codes and guidance notes, to achieve outcomes both practical to Bermuda's financial markets and prudent in their prevention of risks.
 This necessitates consultation with the Authority's key stakeholders, including the Government of Bermuda, the financial services sector and international partners.

 The strategy function's role is to develop and execute the corporate strategy management process, which includes collaboration between stakeholders to produce the corporate strategy, Key Strategic Initiatives (KSIs) and reports for the Authority's Board of Directors.
 Additionally, the team assists with conducting external environment analysis and works alongside key internal stakeholders to translate the corporate strategy into the KSIs.
 The team also monitors the implementation of initiatives to minimise strategic execution risks, working with stakeholders to improve collaboration and efficiencies, especially for those impacting KSIs across sectors and/or multiple departments.